 Kw: vaginal rejuvenation

-META: Vaginal rejuvenation, using Viveve and FemiLift treatments, is a non-surgical, minimally-invasive approach to restore feminine health and well-being.
+META: Vaginal rejuvenation, using Viveve and FemiLift treatments, is a non-surgical, minimally invasive approach to restore feminine health and well-being.

-Non-Surgical Vaginal Rejuvenation | FemiLift and Viveve Treatments | Leesburg, VA
+Non-Surgical Vaginal Rejuvenation | FemiLift and Viveve

-Vaginal rejuvenation, using the FemiLift and Viveve systems, is a non-surgical, minimally-invasive option for restoring feminine health and confidence.
-By stimulating collagen production, these vaginal rejuvenation treatments restore youthful qualities to the vagina, labia, and the opening to the vaginal canal.
-Collagen, a vital structural protein, is responsible for maintaining the scaffolding structure under the skin.
-Vaginal rejuvenation treatments improve many of the conditions that arise due to a loss of collagen.
-Diminished amounts of collagen in the feminine area are attributed to aging, hormonal changes, or giving birth.
+Vaginal rejuvenation, using the FemiLift and Viveve systems, is a non-surgical, minimally invasive option for restoring feminine health and confidence.
+By stimulating collagen production, these treatments stimulate collagen to restore youthful qualities to the vagina, labia, and the opening to the vaginal canal.

-Both these vaginal rejuvenation treatments are FDA-cleared and proven to be safe and effective.
-Additionally, vaginal rejuvenation with both FemiLift and Viveve requires no downtime.
-These treatments are the ideal non-surgical solution to a labioplasty or vaginoplasty.
-They are also a recommended hormone-free route to rejuvenation in the intimate female area and regaining sexual well-being.
+Non-surgical vaginal rejuvenation is FDA-cleared, proven safe and effective, and requires no downtime.
+This is why womenchoose Femilift and Viveve to rejuvenate their intimate female areas without surgeries like a labiaplasty or vaginoplasty and without the use of hormones.

 Reclaim your sexual health and restore your confidence.
 Find out if our vaginal rejuvenation treatments are right for you.
 Schedule your no-cost consultation with Better Body MD today.
-Better Body MD is the leading sexual health and aesthetics center in the Leesburg, VA, area.
-We specialize in treatments that help you reclaim the body you deserve.
-Contact Better Body MD online by filling out the form below or calling our office at (703) 687-3601.
+Contact usonineor callour office at (703) 687-3601.

 BENEFITS OF VAGINAL REJUVENATION TREATMENTS